davidscarth/edge-ai-study/TEST.md

 ```

 ## Future
+Possibly explore attaching an external graphics card?
+Maybe a cheapo one?

 Possibly repeat test on Intel N150/N200 miniPC?
 Also runs around $200usd.

 Possibly repeat again on used hardware found as cheap as possible around ~$200?
 Maybe something with a real video card, even?